My Story: Part Nine: “No Evidence of Disease”

 My A.C.
 Life

+I am surfing (back to my B.C. skill level), skateboarding, traveling, cycling and doing pretty much everything I was able to do prior to my diagnosis.
 In February of 2021, I took a six-week surf trip to celebrate how far I’ve come.
 I went to El Salvador, Costa Rica and Cancun.

 Me surfing